sikelos13/gloot-assignment/README.md

 * Search field with on change search action
 * Delete players from list easily with one click
 * Create player on the fly
+* Added pagination with next and back buttons
+* Calculate and delete on the fly in any page or edit

 ### Testing build with